nirajpathakkk/FAT32-Assignment/README.md

 2. After each command completes, your program shall print the mfs> prompt and accept another line of input.
 3. Your program will exit with status zero if the command is “quit” or “exit”.
 4. If the user types a blank line, your program will, quietly and with no other output, print another prompt and accept a new line of input.
+5. Your application shall be case insensitive.

-5. The following commands shall be supported:
+6. The following commands shall be supported:

 #### open
 ```